|Blade Length||255 mm|

 A note about measurements: Handmade Japanese knives can vary in their dimensions, so these measurements are only an example.

-About Nigara Hamono - Nigara Hamono is a relatively new knifemaker out of Aomori prefecture, but they are not new as a company.
-The company has been around for over 350 years, tracing back to its swordsmith ancestors.
+About Nigara Hamono -Nigara-san is a relatively new knifemaker out of Aomori prefecture, but they are not new as a company.
+The company has been around for over 350 years, tracing back to their swordsmith ancestors.
 Knifemaking is a small part of what they do; they also produce large steel beams and such for buildings!
+Go Yoshizawa, age 35, is a young blacksmith who is the company president's son and has decided to go back to their blacksmithing roots.
+He now makes unique and stunning tsuchime knives and some hand-folded Damascus.

 • Only cut food you can bite through with this knife.
 Hard foods can chip the blade.
 No olive pits, bones, lobster shells, woody stems or parmesan rinds.
 Cutting frozen food is especially bad because the cold will make hard steel even more brittle.
 If you wouldn’t chew it with your own teeth, don’t cut it.